octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 After the network has been created, routes have to be created.

 For ingress (North-South) communication, a route has to be set up in the router of the network of the host.
-The detials should be the subnet of the IPVLAN L3 network and the ip of the gateway of this network, in which case it is the IP of the docker host.
+The details should be the subnet of the IPVLAN L3 network and the ip of the gateway of this network, in which case it is the IP of the docker host.

 In the example above the subnet is `2222::/57`.
 The gateway value is not the value from the IPVLAN L3 network, but instead the IP of the docker host.